isoraqathedh/isoraqathedh.github.com/Pseudo/Bigencenryin.md

 as well as parodies of _Bigencenryin_.

 # Response #
+Upon publication, the critics were amused and excited: excited because this brought something new to the table, but amused because it doesn't exactly fill its stated purpose.
+It wasn't much of a success commercially, but there's enough hoopla about it to give it a continued existence in its own none-too-small niche.

 ## The Sceptics Vindicated ##
+With every world that is published comes a statement of purpose:
+A book that explains and makes clear what the author means, or what the thought processes the author has, when explaining every little bit.

+This book has several uses:
+with it readers can sometimes "read around" the intended path and maybe even make a halfway intelligent extrapolation about alternate histories.
+Also such a book would allow the author to get out of hairy situations where a bunch of rabid critics – largely hated by the authors – to arbitrarily accuse the authors of trying to bring about the end of the world.[^apocalypse] To us though the important part of this statement of purpose is to give an account of the thought processes and motivations of the author as he writes the work in question.

+[^apocalypse]: Not necessarily a literal end of the world
+    but definitely a major, catastrophic change
+    that would be harmful to a large portion of the world, or promote Harmful Opinions that Must Be Stopped At All Costs.

 ## Fate of the Comic Book ##

 <!-- LocalWords:  Bigencenryin Bigencenryin's Onicleu Ulibeme kilis Retconen